Blazebit/blaze-persistence/README.md

 After creating the DB with `create database 'localhost:test' user 'sysdba' password 'sysdba';`, you can connect with JDBC with `jdbc:firebirdsql:localhost:test?charSet=utf-8`

+## Oracle

+When setting up Oracle locally, keep in mind that when you connect to it, you have to set the NLS_SORT to BINARY.
+Since the JDBC driver derives values from the locale settings of the JVM, you should set the default locale settings to en_US.
+In IntelliJ when defining the Oracle database, go to the Advanced tab an specify the JVM options `-Duser.country=us -Duser.language=en`.

+### JDBC Driver

+You have to install the JDBC driver manually.
+If you install Oracle XE locally, you can take it from $ORACLE_HOME/jdbc otherwise download it from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html
+Copy the jar to $M2_HOME/com/oracle/ojdbc14/10.2.0.4.0/ojdbc14-10.2.0.4.0.jar and you should be good to go.

+### Install Oracle locally

+Download Oracle XE from http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html During installation use the password "oracle" which is also the default password for the docker image.

+## Website deployment

+You can use `build-deploy-website.sh` to deploy to the target environment but need to configure in ~/.m2/settings.xml the following servers.

+Id: staging-persistence.blazebit.com
+User/Password: user/****

+Id: persistence.blazebit.com
+User/Password: user/****

 Licensing
 =========